 There’s a lot of variation in the cost of cremation diamonds.
 In most cases, you’ll actually need to pay for two separate things: the cremation diamond and the setting.
 The cost breakdown is as follows:

 - Diamond: The diamond is the most expensive part of the process.
 The cheapest memorial diamond costs around $750, and they can cost as much as $4,000, depending on the size and color.

 - Setting: You’ll also need to choose a setting for your diamond.
 This is where you have the most flexibility in price.
 The cost depends on the material, the type of jewelry, and the size.
 The cost of a setting starts at $500 and can cost as much as $3,000.

-In general, the cheapest cremation diamond will cost around $2,000 for both the setting and the diamond itself, and for the stone installation service.
-This would be for the smallest diamond and a very simple setting.
+In general, the cheapest cremation diamond will cost around $2,000 for both the setting and the diamond itself, plus the stone installation service.
+This would be for the smallest diamond and a simple setting.
 That being said, there are many ways to keep the cost low to fit your budget.

 Tips for Saving Money on Cremation Diamonds

 Whether you’re turning pet ashes into diamonds or using this as an urn alternative for a human loved one, the tips below will help you save money on your cremation diamond.
 The more flexible you are about your expectations and needs, the more space you’ll have to lower the cost.